40843245/R-Tutorial/syntax/full guide.md

 ```

 > [!CAUTION]
-> In math, it is NOT allow to compare two complex numbers.
+> In math, it is NOT allow to compare two complex number which the imaginary part of two complex numbers are NOT same.
 Such as `1+2i v.s.
 3+4i`.
 > It is NOT allowed to compare two numbers even if their imaginary part are same.
 Such as `1+1i v.s.
 3+1i`.
 > And thus, they are NOT allowed to get minimum among complex numnbers and get maximum among complex numnbers.
 > Same principle is applied to R.